Preparing For Home Ownership

 - Amounts owed (30%): Carrying high balances on revolving debt (like credit cards) and personal loans, especially if the balances are close to the credit limits, will lower your score.

 - Length of credit history (15%): The longer you have had your accounts, the better.

 - New credit (10%): Having recent inquiries and opening new accounts can lower your score.
 However, all mortgage or auto loan inquiries that occur within a short period of time are considered just one inquiry for scoring purposes, and you accessing your report does not affect your score.

 - Types of credit used (10%): Having a variety of accounts, such as credit cards, retail accounts, and loans, boosts your score.

-You can obtain your credit report from Experian, Equifax, and TransUnion free once a year through the Annual Credit Report Request Service.
-Scores can be purchased for a fee.
-If you see any errors on your report, send a dispute letter to the relevant credit bureau(s) indicating which information is incorrect.
+You can obtain your free credit report from Experian, Equifax, and TransUnion once a year through the Annual Credit Report Request Service.
+Additional requests for reports come with a fee.
+If you notice errors on your report, send a dispute letter to the relevant credit bureau(s) indicating which information is incorrect.
 They must investigate your claim and remove unverifiable information.